 The students will take part in making their own little, futuristic robots.
-Who knows, they could be next great inventors of technology like the phones in our hands or the planes we fly in!
-Just as Ms. Astronaut, Margaret Hamilton said “learning is by being and doing.”
+Who knows, they could be the next great inventors of technology like the phones in our hands, or the planes we fly in!
+Just as ’Ms. Astronaut’, Margaret Hamilton said: ’Learning by being and doing.’

-In order to become an engineer, you have to create something, so next we’ll head to a higher level of exploration.
+To become an engineer, you have to create something; so let's get into the next level of exploration.
 Here, the students’ minds will be encouraged to create and invent, making them little engineers.
-As Mr. Electricity Nikola Tesla said, “invention is the most important product of man’s creative brain.”
-The students will have the capability to create anything they wish, from woodwork to machinery, as long as they create an invention that is uniquely their own!
+As ‘Mr. Electricity' Nikola Tesla said, ‘Invention is the most important product of man’s creative brain.’
+The students will have the capability to create anything they wish, from woodwork to machinery, as long as they create a completely unique invention!

-Throughout this lab and the creating of their own inventions, we remind the students as Ms. Architect Zaha Hadid said: “there are 360 degrees, so why stick to one?”
-Whether it be LEGO or wood, we want the students’ minds to work to make a piece that they will be proud of and could even be used internationally one day.
+Throughout this lab and the creation of their own inventions, the students are reminded that, as ‘Ms. Architect’ Zaha Hadid said: ‘There are 360 degrees, so why stick to one?’
+Whether it be made of LEGO, wood, or otherwise; we want the students’ minds to work to make a piece that they will be proud of, and could even be known internationally one day!

 Coloring outside the line can be art, but as ‘Mr. Messy’ Wassily Kandinsky said, ‘everything starts from a dot’.
 Life is a canvas, so let’s decorate it!
 Fill it in with as many colors and materials as you can find.
 This way our students can learn how to communicate in a universal language, one that doesn't use words.